-According to Eurostat's estimation, GDP per capita in Latvia in purchasing power standards represented 53.4% of the EU-25 average level in 2006.
-In comparison with 2000, the backwardness vis-à-vis the average level of the EU member states was successfully reduced by 18 percentage points.
+According to Eurostat's estimation, GDP per capita in Latvia, in purchasing power standards, represented 53.4% of the EU-25 average level in 2006.
+In comparison with the year 2000, the backwardness vis-à-vis the average level of the EU member states was successfully reduced by 18 percentage points.

-The increasing productivity and, to a lesser degree, the rising employment were the main factors contributing to the GDP growth in Latvia.
+The main factor that contributed the GDP growth in Latvia was the increasing productivity and to lesser degree the rising employment.
 Productivity in the past three years has increased on average by 7.7 per cent.